Koredotcom/koredotai-docs/docs/platform/topic-guide/en/latest/botValidations.md

   <details class="nested-details">

-  <summary>What does Users Dashboard depict?
+  <summary>What is Health & Monitoring?
   </summary>

- The Users Dashboard is a central place that provides the information of users trend and returning users trend.
-It provides insights like total unique users count, returning users count, new users count, and weekly or daily user retention cohort.
+The Health & Monitoring provides a summary of the NLP performance of the bot.
+You can view the accuracy, test coverage, test results, and recommendations to improve the training from here.
   </details>
  </a>